Foster Care and

 What are some appropriate reasons for becoming licensed?

-For more information on the current foster care orientation schedule, please send us an email.
+For more information on the current foster care orientation schedule, please call 517.740.1731 or send us an email.

-Known as PRIDE, Parent Resources for Information Development and Education offers valuable resources to make sure you are ready to become a foster parent.
-Every licensed foster parent needs to complete 12 hours of PRIDE training.
+Parent Resources for Information Development and Education offers valuable resources to make sure you are ready to become a foster parent.
+Every licensed foster parent needs to complete GROW training.

-Once you are licensed, you have 12 months to complete an additional 12 hours of PRIDE training.
+Once you are licensed, you have 12 months to complete an additional 12 hours of GROW training.
 Six hours of ongoing training is required each year.

 Expand Your Family Through Adoption